Dennitz/Dennitz.github.io/_drafts/2019-10-26-rails-remote-forms-with-turbolinks-and-stimulus.md

 app/controllers/messages_controller.rb
 {:.filename}

-When the _Create Message_ Button is pressed, the `create` action will be called.
+When the _Create Message_ Button is pressed, a request is made, leading to the `create` action being called.
-This creates a new messages and redirects to `messages_path`, which corresponds to the index page (the same page we were on).
+This action creates a new message and redirects to `messages_path` so that the index action is called and the same page, including the new message, is rendered again.
 So now the functionality is there, but only with a page reload:
 <video autoplay loop muted playsinline controls class="video-w80">
   <source src="/assets/remoteformsreload.mp4" type="video/mp4">
 </video>